hobo0xcc/gizmos/README.md

 You can omit these default settings and instead use command-line options to indicate these settings.

-Note: If command-line options are used, they will overwrite the default settings in `build.json`.
+Note: If command-line options are used, they will override the default settings in `build.json`.

 ```
 zig build -Dtarget=riscv64-freestanding -Dboard=virt